renovatebot/renovate/docs/development/design-decisions.md

 We do this because:

-- Branches often get updates (e.g. new patches) before they're merged
+- Branches often get updates (e.g. new patches) before they are merged
 - Naming the branch like `1.x` means its name still makes sense if a `1.2.1` release happens

 Note: You can configure the branch names by using the string template `branchName` and/or its sub-templates `branchPrefix` and `branchTopic`.